-There are plenty examples of where “choosing another business model” isn’t realistic:
+There are plenty of examples of where “choosing another business model” isn’t realistic:

-- Video website: Your competition is Youtube and it provides free video content on nearly every single subject that you can think of.
-It is owned and backed by Google, a large corporation that can continue to operate the site, even if it is running massive losses.
-Only in certain specific cases can you use pursue a different business model.
+- Video website: Your competition is Youtube, and it provides free video content on nearly every single subject that you can think of.
+It is owned and backed by Google, a large corporation that can continue to operate the site even if it is running massive losses.
+Only in certain specific cases can you use a different business model.

-- Gif / Image macros: Nobody will pay a subscription fee to access a website that displays animated gifs.
+- Gif / Image macros: No one is going pay a subscription fee to look at animated gifs.

-- Blog: Unless you’re a highly-reputable website (Financial Times, for example), nobody is going to use a pay wall to access your content.
+- Blog: Unless you’re a highly reputable website such as the New York Times, no one is going to use a pay wall to access your content.